 Please contact the course instructor if you require lecture or printed material in an alternate format or if any other arrangements can make this course more accessible to you.
-You may also wish to contact Accessible Education at (519) 661-2147 if you have any questions regarding accommodations.
+You may also wish to contact Accessible Education at http://academicsupport.uwo.ca/accessible_education/index.html if you have any questions regarding accommodations.